rohanrobinson/hack-a-thing-1-server/README.md

 ## learned to set up a Express app connected to a Postgres database
 ## provides api to be consumed by client-side found at https://github.com/rohanrobinson/hack-a-thing-1-client

+## dummy patient data (name, age, weight, symptoms, gender) stored in postgres database
+## express app has routes to access view all patient data at once, and select and view single patients data

 ## runs on http://localhost:3000/api/v1/patients

 ## Pre-requisites